Hard Links and Soft Links

 13 bytes in size, have the same inode number, have the same permissions, and have a link count of

-2. There are two links to the original file’s inode: the first one we created, and the hard link we just created manually.
+2. There are two links to the original file’s inode: the original file itself, and the hard link we just created manually.
 In fact, notice that the results of

 stat-ing both the original file and the hard link are identical.